Jim Cooper (California politician)

 James Cooper (born January 5, 1964) is the current Sheriff of Sacramento County and politician who served in the California State Assembly.
 He is a Democrat who represented the 9th Assembly District, which encompassed portions of Sacramento and San Joaquin counties.

 Cooper was a member of the California Legislative Black Caucus and Assistant Majority Floor Leader.
-Prior to being elected to the Assembly in 2014, he was an Elk Grove Founding Mayor and 15-year City Councilmember and 30-year Sacramento County Sheriff's Captain.
+Prior to being elected to the Assembly in 2014, he was an Elk Grove founding mayor and city councilmember, as well as the Sacramento County sheriff's captain.

-On March 3, 2022, Cooper was stopped by TSA officers at the Sacramento airport for having a loaded gun in his carry on.
-Cooper was sworn in as the sheriff of Sacramento County, California on December 16, 2022.

 Political positions

-Cooper was graded an “F” in 2020 by the California Rifle and Pistol Association for his positions associated with the Second Amendment.

 Cooper has also been described as a "crusader against criminal justice reform".
 Examples of this include his opposition to Proposition 47 and support for Proposition 20.

 Cooper is opposed to fossil fuel divestment and played a key role in halting the progression of SB 1173, a bill that would have forced CalPERS and CalSTRS to divest from most fossil fuel holdings.

-Sacramento County Sheriff 2010
+Sacramento County sheriff

 Cooper unsuccessfully ran for Sheriff of Sacramento County, California in 2010 and lost against Scott Jones.
 Before running, he had a thirty-year career in various positions at the Sheriff's office.

-He ran again in 2022, where he won the election and currently serves as Sheriff for the County of Sacramento.